São Bartolomeu de Messines: Geography

 It is a typical small Portuguese town, situated in the rising hills approximately 20 kilometres north of Albufeira, a city in the coast, and 16 kilometers southeast of São Marcos da Serra, a village in the Algarvean mountain range.
 The city of Silves, the seat of the municipality, is about 18 kilometers to southwest by road.
 The population of the civil parish of São Bartolomeu de Messines in 2011 was 8,430, in an area of 239.87 km2.

 Population

 Economy

 The economy of São Bartolomeu de Messines revolves around agriculture, forestry, retail, local government and some light industry.
 There is a large market held on the outskirts of the town, by the bus station, every last Monday of the month, and a flea market every second Saturday of the month.
 The biggest supermarket in the town is an Intermarché.

 Transportation

 The town is well served by both bus and train, with direct links to Faro, Lisbon and Spain by both rail and motorway.
-The toll-free IC1 Lisbon road also passes through the town too.
+The toll-free IC1 Lisbon road also passes through the town.
 It is about 50 kilometres from Faro Airport by road.